Hawar-Dzaee/Language_Models/README.md

 ### Data Source

-The dataset used in this project is sourced from Kaggle and can be found [here](https://www.kaggle.com/c/nlp-getting-started/data).
+The dataset used in this project is sourced from Kaggle and can be found [here]([https://www.kaggle.com/c/nlp-getting-started/data](https://www.kaggle.com/c/nlp-getting-started/data)).
 It consists of labeled tweets that have been categorized into disaster-related and non-disaster-related categories.

 ## Project Structure

 The repository is organized as follows:

 - **data**: This directory contains the dataset used for training and evaluation.
-- **notebooks**: Jupyter notebooks used for various stages of the project, including data inspection, data wrangling, model training, and evaluation.
+- **notebooks**: Google colab used for various stages of the project, including data inspection, data wrangling, model training, and evaluation.
-- **src**: Contains Python scripts for utility functions or custom modules used in the notebooks.
 - **models**: This directory may contain saved model weights if applicable.
 - **results**: Saved model evaluation results, visualizations, or any other project-related output.